ZJONSSON/clues/README.md

 The first argument of the clues function should be the object containing the logic/facts requested (or a function that delivers this object).
 The logic/facts object is any Javascript object, containing any mix of the following properties (directly and/or through prototype chains):

 * Static values (strings, numbers, booleans, etc)
-* Functions (i.e. logic) returning anything else in this list
+* Functions (i.e. logic) returning anything else in this list (supports async/await)
 * Promises returning anything else in this list
 * Other javascript objects (child scopes)
 * Functions returning a function that returns anything in this list....